CrunchyData/postgres-operator/docs/content/installation/other/ansible/_index.md

 * install PostgreSQL Operator on Kubernetes and OpenShift
 * install PostgreSQL Operator from a Linux, Mac or Windows (Ubuntu subsystem) host
 * generate TLS certificates required by the PostgreSQL Operator
-* configure PostgreSQL Operator settings from a single inventory file
 * support a variety of deployment models

 ## Resources